Your pitcher was "cleared to throw"… so why does it still not feel right?

 No.

-The framework is designed to prevent micromanagement.
+It's designed to prevent micromanagement.

 • A weekly check-in